Bicycle Cover? Which One Should You Choose?

 Remember:

-• No textile is 100% waterproof without a coating – but thicker material keeps water out longer.
+• No textile is 100% waterproof without a coating – but thicker material keeps water out for longer.

 • Thicker covers are heavier and slightly less flexible.